 I have three boys, so these ideas are boy-focused, but I’m sure girls may love some of these things too;)

 The Ultimate Road Trip Packing List for Teens: How to Survive

 Food & Beverages

 Food and individual snacks are essential for traveling with teens.
-They get hungry and then cranky; I list this first for that reason.
+Teens get hungry and then cranky; I list this first for that very reason.
 Here are some ideas of what to pack for snacks for a family road trip: